revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 ---

-3. What are three types of implementations of `DataSource` in Java application?
+3. What are the three types of implementations of `DataSource` in Java applications?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)